“Why have you brought us up from Egypt to die in this desert,

 We are disgusted with this wretched food!”

 Inspired by Yahweh, Moses had led the Israelites from captivity in Egypt toward a land of freedom.
 They had been given water and food to strengthen them on the journey.
 Yet, they complained because they wanted something better.
 They were willing to trade freedom for comfort.
 Their sense of entitlement overcame their sense of gratitude.
 How could they be expected to sacrifice satisfaction of their wants for a greater good?
 Does it all sound familiar?
 A sense of entitlement is a view which produces a prevailing mood of indifference.
 Instead of rejoicing in what we have, we greedily want something different.
 We trade greater amounts of freedom for comfort and gratification.
-While other peoples stand in line for hours for a chance to vote for freedom, we who are free often don’t bother to make the effort or to understand the issues.
+We often don’t bother to make the effort or to understand the issues.
 It is easier to assign blame and complain.
 We are content in Egypt.

 Express your appreciation for the good things in your life.
 Be aware of when you are willing to sacrifice freedom for a lesser good.
 Be aware of any sense of entitlement that may creep into your thinking.

 And Jesus answering said, “Were there not ten cleansed? but where are the nine?”